trxe/notes-blog/content/operating-system/5_Threads.md

 Thread is implemented in OS and handled via system calls.
 Scheduling on thread level possible, use threads for its own execution.

-- Benefits: Scheduling based on threads, CPU cores max. utilized
+- Benefits: Scheduling based on threads, CPU cores maximally utilized
 - Weakness: Slower, more resource intensive due to syscalls.
 Less flexible.

 ### Hybrid thread